French-Spanish Basque 2021 highlights

 Day 7 – Saturday, Sept.
 25

 From Oñati we first drive to Pamplona, known for its running of the bulls festival in summer.
 We won't be there on fiesta day, but we'll enjoy sightseeing in this historic town, possibly visiting its lovely cathedral.
-Later we return to France and, near day's end, arrive at the vibrant Basque village of Espelette and its comfortable, centrally located Hôtel Chilhar.
+Later we return to France and, near day's end, arrive at the vibrant Basque village of Espelette and its comfortable, centrally located Hôtel Ithurria.
 You'll delight in the whitewashed village houses, many festooned with locally grown red Espelette peppers.
 DINNER tonight in the highly regarded restaurant of our hotel.
 OVERNIGHT – ESPELETTE

 Day 8 – Sunday, Sept.
 26